 The value of the title Engineer and even P.Eng has deteriorated over the years.
 Simply put, Engineers have a branding problem – we have not effectively protected our brand.
 The passage below is the guidance the PEO provides on the subject, however more so than ever we routinely see our title misused.

-Under the Professional Engineers Act, the title “engineer” is reserved for professional engineers, except for certain applications such as hoisting engineer and stationary engineer.
+Under the Professional Engineers Act, the title “engineer” is reserved for professional engineers (meaning full licence holders and temporary licence holders), except for certain applications such as hoisting engineer and stationary engineer.
 Examples of recently revised job titles where the word “engineer” has been replaced include:

 • Project engineer changed to project manager, project coordinator, project analyst, project leader, project operator, or project specialist.

 • Software engineer changed to software developer, software designer, or software analyst.